 - You can use the

-- Add additional checks to ensure automatic reconnection does not trigger under the wrong conditions.
+Add additional checks to ensure automatic reconnection doesn't trigger under the wrong conditions.

-Depending on your game, you may want to add the following features as well:
+Depending on your game, you might want to add the following features as well:

-- Include multiple reconnection attempts in case of failure.
-You need to define how many attempts these should be, ensure that
+Include multiple reconnection attempts in case of failure.
+You need to define the number of attempts, ensure that

-NetworkManagerproperly shuts down between each attempt, and reset the client's state (if needed).
+NetworkManagerproperly shuts down between each try, and reset the client's state (if needed).

-- Provide an option for players to cancel the reconnection process.
-This may be useful when there are a lot of reconnection attempts or when each attempt lasts a long duration.
+Offer an option for players to cancel the reconnection process.
+This might be useful when there are a lot of reconnection attempts or when each try lasts a long duration.

 Automatic reconnection example

-Check out our Boss Room sample for an example implementation of automatic reconnection.
+Check out the Boss Room sample for an example implementation of automatic reconnection.

 The entry point for this feature is in this class.
 Boss Room's implementation uses a state inside a state machine that starts a coroutine on entering it (

 ReconnectCoroutine) that attempts to reconnect a few times sequentially, until it either succeeds, surpasses the defined maximum number of attempts, or is cancelled.
-(See
+(Check out

 The reconnecting state is entered when a client disconnects unexpectedly.
-(See
+(Check out

 OnClientDisconnect in this class)